13 Essential Self-Sufficiency Skills For Kids

 If I get caught up home-canning and didn’t get the rest of the tomatoes off the vine before they rot, then I’m not sending a clear message to the kiddos about priorities and time-management.
 By involving my children in everything, from meal planning to homestead management, then I’m offered the opportunity to teach them a little about how they should manage their time to be more successful at this self-sufficient life.

-They’ve learned that we don’t need to run to the pharmacy for cough syrup because we can make our own elderberry syrup or pour a cup of tea with a little honey in it.
+My children have learned that we don’t need to run to the pharmacy for cough syrup because we can make our own elderberry syrup, fire cider, or pour a cup of tea with a little honey in it.
 Even though we live in a very populated area, and it only takes an ambulance a few minutes to get to our home, those few minutes could mean the difference between life and death.

 Living a self-sufficient lifestyle is stressful and at times can be extremely overwhelming.
 There is no way I could even begin to embark on this journey if I didn’t have faith in the Lord and if I didn’t strive to have a positive attitude.
 It is so hard to see the bright side of things when the tomatoes have blight, a load of jars blew up in the canner, and the tractor isn’t running.
 It can feel like the roof is caving in and it’s time to give up.